nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 According to the [nature review paper][nature], the future of DL resides in unsupervised learning.
-In the 2015 ICML panel discussion, NLP was considered to have potential for big improvement with DP, particularly the natural language dialog systems.
+In the 2015 ICML panel discussion, NLP was considered to have potential for big improvement with DL, particularly the natural language dialog systems.
 Aslo medicine/healthcare was
-identified as the next big thing for DP, for example, medical image analysis and drug discovery.
+identified as the next big thing for DL, for example, medical image analysis and drug discovery.

 Another future direction is about hardware, the ones that are more